rocha19/clean-architecture-api/requirements/requirement.md

-* register user on mailing list
+## register user on mailing list
+* email hass to be valid
+* name has to be valid
-* E-mail user with bonus
+## E-mail user with bonus